WWBN/AVideo/README.md

-## Along with this re-brand come a slew of value added benefits for all AVideo Platform Clones.
+## Along with this re-brand come a slew of value added benefits for all AVideo Platform instances.
 * Each AVideo Platform clone is considered a broadcast network
 * Each broadcast network is indexed in our World Wide Broadcast Network Platform System
 * Each broadcast network can use our ad network